savino9/web-start/README.md

 - Only load whatever is needed
 - Above the fold loading (only load the content that the user is able to see)

-Using a script we can load after the content above the fold is loaded:
+Using a script we can load after the content above the fold is DOM content loaded:
 ```
 <script type="text/javascript">
 	const loadStyleSheet = src => {